Last Updated on February 22, 2024 by Naomi Nimu

 The most common cut of meat used for sous vide cooking is ribeye, but you can also try other cuts like strip loin or tenderloin.

-We will be using a steak (beef) that is 1 inch thick in this tutorial.
+In this tutorial, we will use a steak (beef) 1 inch thick.
 The thickness of the steak is up to you, but I recommend at least 1″ thick so it will cook evenly

 Cooking sous vide can be used on almost any type of food, but it’s especially helpful for cooking meat because it allows you to cook the meat slowly and evenly, resulting in meat that is more tender and juicy than what you can get from traditional methods like pan-frying or grilling.